enumerbs/Module06-Challenge-Python-APIs/README.md

     - Linear regression equation text overlay adapted from Module 05, Lession 5.3, Activity '08-Ins_Fits_and_Regression'.

 Part 2: VacationPy
+- Map plot
     - Hvplot - scatter plot catgories, and specifically colours per category can apparently be specified be either the 'by' parameter (for grouping) or the 'color' parameter.
 The 'by' approach gave an error to do with NdOverlay, so the 'color' parameter was the better option in this case.
 Refer to the refence below for more details.

 # References